jonathancosme/luther/README.md

 Then we used the Yahoo Finance pandas API to get historic price data, for all components.
 Finally, we scraped Key Statistics for all component, from the component's Yahoo Finance page.
 Here is an example for [Apple stock](https://finance.yahoo.com/quote/AAPL/key-statistics?p=AAPL) Key Statistics.
-The python script used to gather this data can be found [here](scrapeAndGetData.py).
+Here is the [python script](scrapeAndGetData.py) used to gather the data.

 ### The Models
 The models attempt to forecast tomorrow's return (% price change), given today's information.